Fortune-codebox/ice_and_fire_api/README.md

 -GET >> http://localhost:8000/api/v1/books?publisher=:publisherName, filters and return a response message of all the records with the searched publisher <br>
 -GET >> http://localhost:8000/api/v1/books?release_date=:releaseDate, filters and return a response message of all the records with the searched release date <br>

-you can also use more than one or all four of them together to filter further the data records you wanna receive example -GET >> http://localhost:8000/api/v1/books?name=:nameOfBook&country=:countryName&publisher=:publisherName&release_date=:releaseDate <br>
+you can also use more than one or all four of them together to filter further the data records you wanna receive example <br>
+-GET >> http://localhost:8000/api/v1/books?name=:nameOfBook&country=:countryName&publisher=:publisherName&release_date=:releaseDate <br>

 Note: